sarfraznawaz2005/floyer/README.md

 - `php floyer deploy ini_file_to_use --sync` : Synchronize last local revision id with remote revision file.
 - `php floyer deploy ini_file_to_use --history` : List files deployed in previous deployment.
 - `php floyer deploy ini_file_to_use --rollback` : Rollback previous deployment.

+The `ini_file_to_use` is ini server config file that you can create copying from given sample file `floyer-sample.ini`.
+For different servers, you need to create different ini config files.

+Because these ini config file contain server connection details, make sure to gitignore them in your project.

 ## How it works ##